An improvement on the base-change theorem and the functor $f^!$: Notation

 \section{Notation}

+All our algebraic stacks will be assumed quasi-compact and quasi-separated, Furthermore: for most of the article we'll assume our stacks noetherian---the reason for this restriction will be discussed in Example~\ref{E4.7.53}, as well as in Remarks~\ref{R4.7.9997} and \ref{R4.10.10.10.3}.

-In this entire article we work only in derived categories of the form $\Dqc(X)$ for schemes $X$.
-Therefore all functors we consider will be assumed derived: if $f:X\la Y$ is a morphism of schemes we will always write $f^*$ for $\LL f^*$, $f_*$ will stand for $\R f_*$, the tensor $\oo$ will mean derived tensor $\oo^\LL_{}$, and $\HHom$ will be the right adjoint of $\oo$, the internal derived Hom of $\Dqc(X)$.
+In this entire article we work only in derived categories of the form $\Dqc(X)$ for algebraic stacks $X$.
+Therefore all functors we consider will be assumed derived: if $f:X\la Y$ is a morphism of stacks we will always write $f^*$ for $\LL f^*$, $f_*$ will stand for $\R f_*$, the tensor $\oo$ will mean derived tensor $\oo^\LL_{}$, and $\HHom$ will be the right adjoint of $\oo$, the internal derived Hom of $\Dqc(X)$.
 We distinguish the internal $\HHom$ from $\Hom$, which takes its values in complexes of abelian groups.
-In more traditional notation our $\HHom$ would be written $\RHHom$ and our $\Hom$ would be the usual $\RHom$.
+In more traditional notation our $\HHom$ would be written $\mathbf{q}\RHHom$\footnote{The $\mathbf q$ stands for the derived quasi-coherator, the right adjoint to the inclusion $\Dqc(X)\la\D\big(\text{Mod(X)}\big)$.
+As we have already said: the classical construction, using the quasi-coherator, is irrelevant to us.
+We only want the formal properties of $\HHom$, and can construct it without ever leaving $\Dqc(X)$, using Brown representability to give the existence of a right adjoint to the tensor product.} and our $\Hom$ would be the usual $\RHom$.
+The reader will note that our convention differs from much of the classical literature, we never leave the category $\Dqc(X)$---one facet is that our $\HHom$ is rarely local.
+On page~\pageref{p25.200} we present an argument showing that, if $P$ is a perfect complex and $R$ is arbitrary, then $\HHom(P,R)$ is isomorphic to $R\oo P^\vee$ for some $P^\vee$.
+From the nature of $P^\vee$ it then follows that $\HHom(P,R)$ has to be local.
+The only other useful theorem I know, providing a situation in which our $\HHom(P,R)$ can be proved local, is when $P$ is pseudo-coherent and $R$ is bounded below---this is an old result of Illusie~\cite[Proposition~3.7]{Illusie71A}, we will meet it again in the proof of Lemma~\ref{L4.-4}.